triestpa/Police-Analysis-Python/README.md

 ![county scatters vt](https://cdn.patricktriest.com/blog/images/posts/policing-data/county_scatter_VT.png)

-As the old idiom goes - "A picture is worth a thousand words".
+As the old idiom goes - *a picture is worth a thousand words*.
 The above chart is one of those pictures - and the name of the picture is "Systemic Racism".

 The search rates and hit rates for white drivers in most counties are consistently clustered around 80% and 1% respectively.
 We can see, however, that nearly every county searches Black and Hispanic drivers at a higher rate, and that these searches uniformly have a lower hit rate than those on White drivers.